jdgregson/Disclosures/xfinity/xb3-authenticated-reflected-xss/README.md

 # Xfinity Gateway XB3 - Authenticated Reflected XSS
-The administrative interface of Xfinity Gateway model XB3 (and possibly others) will execute arbitrary JavaScript if sent a specially crafted POST request by an a logged in administrator.
+The administrative interface of Xfinity Gateway model XB3 (and possibly others) will execute arbitrary JavaScript if sent a specially crafted POST request by a logged in administrator.

 ## Details
 The `/wizard_step2.php` page takes a POST parameter `userPassword` and unsafely echoes it to JavaScript on the page:

     var newPassword = '<?php if("admin" == $_SESSION["loginuser"]) echo $_POST["userPassword"]; ?>';

-Arbitrary JavaScript can be executed if the following payload is sent in the `userPassword` POST parameter:
+Arbitrary JavaScript can be executed if the following payload is sent to the page in the `userPassword` POST parameter:

     ';}alert(1);function foo() {var foo = '